 **Thank you for understanding that shipping speeds are out of our hands!**

-*IS open to International Shipping.
-Please be aware that Covid-19 has impacted the ability to mail to certain countries.
+*CLOSED to International Shipping.
+Please be aware that Covid-19 has impacted the ability to ship long-term.
 If we encounter any problems before shipping that cannot be resolved, we will issue you a full refund.
 Any problems after the book has been shipped and we will refund you the price of your order minus shipping.